vmchale/madlang/CONTRIBUTING.md

 repository](https://launchpad.net/~hvr/+archive/ubuntu/ghc) to get them.
 You can use stack as well, so long as it passes CI.

-You may wish to install [just](https://github.com/casey/just) as well.
+You may wish to install [just](https://github.com/casey/just) for some nice command-line recipes as well.